Temporally Guided Articulated Hand Pose Tracking in Surgical Videos: Related Works

 \subsubsection{Human Pose}

-Articulated pose estimation and tracking is commonly applied to images and videos of people.
-Methods for this task are grouped into top-down \cite{xiao2018simple, bertasius2019learning, sun2019deep ,ning2020lighttrack, wang2020combining} and bottom-up \cite{cao2017realtime, raaj2019efficient, jin2019multi}.
-Top-down methods first detect and crop all persons from an image using an object detector.
-Then for each crop the human pose is regressed independently using a pose estimation network.
-Bottom-up methods localize all joints throughout the entire image, and then use bipartite matching and graph minimization techniques to assign joints to each person.
+Pose estimation and tracking is commonly applied to images and videos of people, grouped into top-down \cite{xiao2018simple, bertasius2019learning, sun2019deep, ning2020lighttrack, wang2020combining} and bottom-up \cite{cao2017realtime, raaj2019efficient, jin2019multi} strategies.
+Top-down methods detect all persons from an image, then regress each human pose independently using a pose estimation network.
+Bottom-up methods detect all joints in an image, and use bipartite matching and graph minimization techniques to assign joints to each person.
 As top-down approaches typically perform best in practice, we follow this paradigm.

-In our work we borrow our pose estimation model from \cite{xiao2018simple} which uses a ResNet architecture followed by deconvolutional layers to produce localization heatmaps of human joints.
-For tracking, their method uses greedy matching and select the highest intersection-over-union (IoU) overlap from detected bounding boxes between adjacent frames.
-To incorporate some temporal consistency, they include bounding boxes of poses propagated from previous frames using computed optical flow.
-However, this approach cannot improve predicted poses it can only spatially shift them from estimated optical flow.

-Bertasius et. al. \cite{bertasius2019learning} perform another type of pose propagation by using deformable convolutions to apply a learned transform that warps the predicted pose from the first frame onto a second frame.
-They are similar to our work where they use the output heatmap from both frames to generate a new output, but pose warping does not overcome missed or erroneous pose predictions between frames; our method can overcome these problems because it integrates newly inferred pose at each frame before producing the new heatmap output.

-Another method for tracking by Ning et al \cite{ning2020lighttrack} utilizes a Graph Convolutional Network (GCN) \cite{yan2018spatial} to generate embeddings from detected poses to match across video frames.
-This introduces robustness because, in spite of large camera movements, the human pose remains stable for small time steps.
-Ideally, GCN tracking would succeed in cases of considerable and shaky camera movements where IoU tracking may fail due to large changes in on-screen position.
-One drawback is that for a relatively stable camera position and multiple similar poses, e.g. on-stage dance routine, the embedded features become very similar and increasingly difficult to separate.
-Hence we introduce a visual feature embedding, extracted from each image crop, in addition to the embedded pose of each hand.
+For tracking, \cite{xiao2018simple} uses a greedy matching from IoU (intersection-over-union) overlap and optical flow to propagate bounding boxes between frames, \cite{bertasius2019learning} use deformable convolutions to warp predictions between frames, and \cite{ning2020lighttrack} introduce a Graph Convolutional Network (GCN) \cite{kipf2017semi} to match learned embeddings between human poses.
+A GCN is a neural network whose input consists of a set of nodes and edges, performing convolution operations on the relations of nodes.
+The inherent structure of this graph can improve quality of learned features as well as abstracting from limitations of a 2D space.
+These approaches spatially shift pose predictions, which cannot overcome certain factors (e.g. missed detections).
+In contrast, we address this problem at the detection step by integrating past pose observation(s) into each new predicted output.